Qampi/HTML-CSS/README.md

 TROUBLESHOOTING & DEBUGGING HTML CODES:
 **HTML ATTRIBUTES:**
 The four most important Global Attributes: "class," "id," "lang," and "dir."
 You can find a comprehensive list of all the Global Attributes on MDM web docs.
+ Example of how to add "class" to style "class."
+ Example of how to add "id#"
 The Class Attribute: allows us to assign a reusable name to any element, which can then be styled using CSS for all elements sharing that class.
 The ID Attribute: It is similar to the class attribute, but we can only use unique names once on an entire HTML page.
 IDs can be used for CSS targeting, but are more specific, which can sometimes cause issues.
 The lang Attribute: allows us to specify the language of the content using a short language code.